 Is it any good?

-Families can talk about what it might really be like to be stranded somewhere far away from home like the Swiss Family Robinson.
-What should you do if you're ever in a tough situation like the Robinsons'?
-How realistic is their scenario?
+Families can talk about what it might really be like to be stranded somewhere far away from home like the family in Swiss Family Robinson.
+What should you do if you're ever in a tough situation like this?

-Families can also discuss the stereotypes featured in the movies.
+Families can also discuss the stereotypes featured in the movie.
 How has our culture changed since this movie was made?
 Why wouldn't the same characterizations be OK today?